 - Maths mastery is embedded through the curriculum, providing pupils with daily challenge and opportunities to reason, by using and applying maths concepts.

 - Bar modelling training to all staff which is now being embedded into Maths teaching across the school.

-- Curriculum letters and knowledge organisers are used to ensure that children have access to relevant information and lessons can then focus on skills and understanding.
+- Knowledge organisers are used to ensure that children have access to relevant information and lessons can then focus on skills and understanding.

 - The E-ACT passport runs alongside our curriculum model and passport activities are identified through topic planning to be achieved.
 All children are given the opportunity to achieve all year group E-ACT passport targets during an academic year.

-- Engaging parents/ carers in our Greenfield curriculum through events such as: open days, parents and carers are invited to termly WOW sessions, subject specific parent workshops (phonics, reading, maths, writing, e-safety), celebrations of learning assemblies, learning within the community (EYFS stay and plays, Associate Governor involvement in Raising Achievement Board meetings (RABs), acquiring parent volunteers, etc.
+- Engaging parents/ carers in our Greenfield curriculum through events such as: open days, parents and carers are invited to termly WOW sessions, subject specific parent workshops (phonics, reading, maths, writing, online safety), celebrations of learning assemblies, learning within the community (EYFS stay and plays, Associate Governor involvement in Governance Review Days) and acquiring parent volunteers.

 - The Thrive provision, which is an essential part of supporting the mental well-being of our children.
-We are leaders in the Thrive approach and are incredibly proud of the work that happens.
+We are leaders in the Thrive approach and are incredibly proud of the work that we undertake.
 Our children are happy and able to learn.

 - Our pupils love coming to school and enjoy learning.

 - A high percentage of our pupils achieve well at our academy and leave Greenfield E-ACT Academy ready for the next stage of education.

 - Our children are developing their knowledge and understanding of the rich, cultural heritage of modern Britain.